 DriversKilled is narrow, showing that the variable positively impacts the

 drivers.
+If we used automated techniques for variables selection (based on AIC or statistical tests), we would conclude that the variable is important and is needed in the model.
 However, the issue here is not statistical but rather fundamental: we have included the variable that is a part of our response variable.
-It does not explain why drivers get injured and killed, and it just reflects a specific element of this relation.
-So it approximates part of the variance, which should have been explained by other variables (e.g.
+It does not explain why drivers get injured and killed, it just reflects a part of the variable itself.
+So it approximates some proportion of the variance, which should have been explained by other variables (e.g.

-If we have redundant variables in the model, then the model might overfit the data, leading to narrower prediction intervals and biased forecasts.
-The parameters of such a model are typically unbiased but inefficient (Section 4.3 of I. Svetunkov, 2022a).
+When it comes to the impact of this issue on forecasting, if the model contains redundant variables then it will overfit the data, which could lead to narrower prediction intervals and biased point forecasts.
+The parameters of such models are typically unbiased but inefficient (Section 6.3 of Svetunkov, 2022).